-** Maybe they'll just start aging normally from that point?
+** Maybe they'd just start aging normally from that point?
 Still FridgeHorror since because they normally life for a very long time, they're not prepared to have children at a population sustaining rate for their new lifespans, including at best a 40 year window for the women.

-* Before he dies, the King of Atlantis gravely warns Rourke and his crew about taking the (very angry) mother crystal.
+* Before he dies, the King of Atlantis gravely warns Rourke and his crew about taking the (very angry) God crystal.
 We find out why [[BodyHorror when Rourke gets cut by a crystal shard.]]
 Had Kida/the Crystal reached the surface, countless others might have suffered this fate.

 ** And on that note, think about how the Crystal reacts when it senses evil or danger, as well as the uncalculated amount of power it possesses.
 Given the King's warning, and how Crystal/Kida just seems to ''allow'' herself to be captured, what if she was planning to obliterate the crew, along with a good chunk of the western coast, once they reached the surface?